 Right-click the Timeline Playhead on the Timeline ruler above the Clips view, choose Insert > Frame, and a number of frames.

-This inserts frames in the Timeline Asset at the position of the Timeline Playhead.
+See in Glossary at the position of the Timeline Playhead.
 Inserting frames only repositions the clips that start after the position of the Timeline Playhead.